FlaccidFacade/cliSkeleton/README.md

  either use the specific version of python itself or use virtualenv and specify

- both create a venv folder in the root dir virtualenv is an extra dependency that can be used if you choose to use lower version of python like python2
+ both create a venv folder in the root dir but virtualenv is an extra dependency that can be used if you choose to use a lower version of python like python2

  python: